 The Company accounts for stock-based compensation for all share-based payments made to employees and non-employees by estimating the fair value on the date of grant and recognizing compensation expense over the requisite service period on a straight-line basis.
 The Company recognizes forfeitures related to stock-based compensation as they occur.
 The Company estimates the fair value of stock options using the Black-Scholes option-pricing model.
-The Black-Scholes model requires the input of subjective assumptions, including expected common stock volatility, expected dividend yield, expected term, risk-free interest rate, and the estimated fair value of the Company's underlying common stock on the date of grant.
+The Black-Scholes model requires the input of subjective assumptions, including expected common stock volatility, expected dividend yield, expected term, risk-free interest rate, and the estimated fair value (prior to the Company's initial public offering) or the public market closing price of the Company's underlying common stock on the date of grant.